dfch/biz.dfch.j.graylog2.plugin.alarm.execscript/README.md

 d-fens GmbH, General-Guisan-Strasse 6, CH-6300 Zug, Switzerland

-This Graylog2 AlarmCallback Plugin lets you run arbitrary scripts on a Graylog2 node as a result of an alarm condition.
+This Graylog2 AlarmCallback Plugin lets you run arbitrary scripts on a Graylog v1.0.0 node as a result of an alarm condition.

 See [Creating a Graylog2 Output Plugin](http://d-fens.ch/2015/01/07/howto-creating-a-graylog2-output-plugin/) for further description on how to create plugins.